 The aforementioned general description of construction staging will be modified by the Contractor's Progress Schedule that will be part of the SWPPP.
 The Contractor shall revise the Suggested Progress Schedule which will be maintained and updated as necessary and made part of the SWPPP.

-Additional details regarding the progress schedule and erosion and sediment control sequencing are shown on Sheets PRG-1 and PRG-2 "Suggested Progress Schedule", Sheets EC-03 "Erosion and Sediment Control Sequencing Construction Notes", Sheets EC-06 through EC-08 "Erosion and Sediment Control Plan", and Sheets LP-01 through LP-03 "Landscape and Fencing Plan" which includes the permanent landscaping improvements shall be made part of the SWPPP.
-Where deviations from those drawings are required because of field conditions, the Engineer shall document and maintain a record of the changes as part of this SWPPP.
+Additional details regarding the progress schedule and erosion and sediment control sequencing are shown on Sheets PS-1 "Suggested Progress Schedule", Sheets EC-1 to EC-4 "Erosion and Sediment Control Plan", and Sheets LS-1 to LS-2 "Landscape Plan" and shall be made part of the SWPPP.
+Where deviations from those drawings are required due to field conditions, the Engineer shall document and maintain a record of the changes as part of this SWPPP.